 Glen Stewart Ravine

 You’ll find a lovely 11-hectare ravine in The Beach neighbourhood.
 It’s home to a wide range of plant and bird life and you’ll see it all from the elevated boardwalk.
-Sustained by clean ground water from Ames Creek, the ravine forest is dominated by red oak and red maple.
-It’s designated as an Environmentally Significant Area through the City’s Official Plan, and has seen a number of recent infrastructure improvements.
+Sustained by clean ground water from Ames Creek, red oak and red maple dominates the ravine forest.
+The City’s Official Plan lists it as an Environmentally Significant Area, and it has seen a number of recent infrastructure improvements.

 Tommy Thompson Park